-U.S. Attorney says he will prosecute any who traveled from the Tulsa area to participate in D.C. riot
+U.S. attorney says he will prosecute any who traveled from the Tulsa area to participate in D.C. riot

 “The violence committed this week at our Nation’s Capitol Building and surrounding areas was illegal and an affront to an American institution of democracy and rule of law,” Shores said in a written statement.

-Shores’ statement follows a series of similar social media posts he issued along with other U.S. attorneys across the nation that condemned the attack on the Capitol, which left five dead.
+His statement follows a series of similar social media posts he issued along with other U.S. attorneys across the nation that condemned the attack on the Capitol, which left five people, including a law enforcement officer, dead.

 Shores said his office was focused on suspected or alleged criminal conduct.